Victor Garber: Personal life

 Garber prefers to keep his personal life private and has largely stayed out of the tabloids.
 In 2012, he referred publicly to being gay.
 In 2013, he said "I don't really talk about it but everybody knows."
 Garber has been in a relationship with Canadian artist and model Rainer Andreesen since 2000.
-On October 10, 2015, Andreesen announced on his Instagram page that he and Garber were married in Canada.
-Garber has Type 1 diabetes; he was diagnosed in 1962 at the age of 12.
+On October 10, 2015, Andreesen announced on his Instagram page that he and Garber had married in Canada.

+Garber has type 1 diabetes: he was diagnosed in 1962 at the age of 12.

-Garber is good friends with his Alias co-star Jennifer Garner.
-He and his partner were the only guests at Garner's wedding to Ben Affleck, which he officiated.
+Garber is good friends with his Alias co-star Jennifer Garner and officiated her 2005 wedding to Ben Affleck.
+Garber and his husband Rainer Andreesen were the only guests at the private wedding.